efkuehn/topicmodeldiscovery/README.md

 ## The Model

-The version of the model that we ran could use a bit of tweaking and correcting based on a better defined corpus, and changes to the paremters.
+The version of the model that we ran could use a bit of tweaking and correcting based on a better defined corpus, and changes to the parameters.
 But as a proof of concept, [the  model we ran is in the `notebooks/models` directory](notebooks/models/).
 The model can be accessed as it is in many of the linked notebooks: